nome-plume/allow/theology.md

 ## Asking and Allowing
 Feel the asking when you hurt yourself.
 Feel the pain and the response.
 Feel the asking when you work out.
 The muscles asking for completion.
 Pain demands a response.
-There are two parts - the asking, and the allowing of the response.
+There are two parts to creation - the asking, and the allowing of the response.

 Two parts to it - the asking.
 The asking can be painful, can be uncomfortable, but it is important.
 The second part is allowing.
 Turn to the asking and be a conduit for the response.
 Focus on what is needed.